 ‘I have always lived violently, drunk hugely, eaten too much or not at all, slept around the clock or missed two nights of sleeping, worked too hard and too long in glory, or slobbed for a time in utter laziness.
 I’ve lifted, pulled, chopped, climbed, made love with joy and taken my hangovers as a consequence, not as a punishment.’ ~ John Steinbeck in Travels with Charley

-Modern psychiatry would call this a bipolar disorder, among other things, and try to cure it with drugs.
+Modern psychiatry would call this a bipolar disorder, among other things, and try to cure it with medication.

 I would call it the span of human experience.